Psychological Safety and Mental Health in the Workplace

 The Link Between Psychological Safety and Mental Health

-- Reduced Stress: Employees can voice concerns or ask for help without stigma.
+- Reduced stress: Employees can raise concerns or ask for help without fear or stigma.

-- Enhanced Trust: Creates a support network that acts as a buffer against mental health issues.
+- Stronger trust: A culture of trust acts as a buffer against mental health challenges.

 Signs Your Workplace May Lack Psychological Safety